NaveenKaliannan/guide-to-good-software/Python/PythonBasics.md

         return math.pi * radius ** 2
 ```
 In this example, the calculate_area() method is a static method that can be called without an instance of the Circle class.
 It performs a mathematical calculation that doesn't depend on any instance or class attributes.
-* **class inheritance** Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a new class to be based on an existing class
+* **class inheritance** Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a new class to be based on an existing class.
+Use inheritance when: You want to model an "is-a" relationship between classes.
+You need to extend or modify the behavior of a base class.
+You want to share common functionality across multiple related classes

 ```python
 class Animal:
     def __init__(self, name):